Our team

 Learning under conditions of uncertainty or volatility: I am also interested in learning, in general, especially models of the process where there are sources of noise and/or uncertainty and when these themselves change over time e.g. volatility.
 I have also been trying to develop novel paradigms to study these processes in a dyadic, social setting.

-Computational models: Finally I have in interest in how the brain works, and the methods used to study it, having a long background in EEG, MRI and many other related technologies.
+Computational models: I have in interest in how the brain works, and the methods used to study it, having a long background in EEG, MRI and many other related technologies.
 By combining these methods of data collection and using computational models of the behavioural and neurophysiological mechanisms involved I hope to gain more insight in these phenomena in both the healthy brain and its pathophysiology including Schizophrenia, Autism Spectrum Disorder and Dementia.

 POSTDOCTORAL RESEARCH FELLOW